fangtian-zhong/fangtian-zhong.github.io/teaching/csci591-fall-2025/projects/project2.md

 ---

 ## Logistics
-* Due: Friday, January 31st AoE.
+* Due: Tuesday, September 30th AoE.
 * Submission instructions: ensure that you have the source code you want us to grade in a file called `lab2.c` in your `~/csci112_spring2025/labs/lab2` directory, and that the snapshot (commit) of your repository containing the version of that file you want us to grade has been committed and